fbpx

 Often, the School Choice petition or legislation attempts to protect homeschool freedom by including wording like “neither the state nor local governments shall create any new laws or rules regulating nongovernment basic education nor make existing laws or rules more restrictive or burdensome, unless such a measure is referred to the voters at a general Election” (1990, Educational Choice Initiative).

 Here’s an example from an initiative petition that was filed in 2021, “The parent and education providers who receive or use school choice funds to educate the child will not be required to change their creed, education practices, admission policy or curriculum.
 The actions of the parent and education providers will not be deemed to be the actions of the state” (School Choice Amendment).
+(Note: The initiative was again submitted, and as of 6/2024, the organizers are currently soliciting petition signatures.
+The initiative still threatens homeschool freedoms and OCEANetwork strongly opposes it.)

 However, it’s important to note that wording like this does nothing to protect independent homeschoolers from additional restrictions imposed by the Oregon Legislature.
 They still have the authority to change the definition of “satisfactory educational progress” and to impose other such changes that make homeschooling much more difficult in Oregon.